 New addition almost doubles size of family

-A suburban Detroit couple who have two older children are adjusting to life after becoming parents to identical triplets a multiple birth that's rare.
+A suburban Detroit couple who have two older children are adjusting to life after becoming parents to identical triplets.
+It's a multiple birth that's rare.

-The Whiteley family of St. Clair Shores, Mich., celebrated the one-month birthdays for Alexander, Nicholas and Timothy, who were born Jan.
-25 at Henry Ford Hospital in Detroit, and spent nearly a month in the newborn intensive care unit.
+The Whiteley family of St. Clair Shores, Mich., celebrated the one-month birthdays for Alexander, Nicholas and Timothy.
+The brothers were born Jan.
+25 at Henry Ford Hospital in Detroit.
+They spent nearly a month in the newborn intensive care unit.

 The boys are healthy, their mother, Lauren Whiteley, said.
 Their older brothers are ages 3 and 2.

-"I always wanted a big family, and I guess this is the way to do it, get them all at once," Whiteley joked.
+"I always wanted a big family so I guess this is the way to do it, get them all at once," Whiteley joked.

-Many triplets are the result of fertility treatments, but Lauren Whiteley, 32, said she didn't take fertility drugs.
-She had an ultrasound at about eight or nine weeks to confirm the pregnancy, but didn't know what she was seeing.
+Lauren Whiteley, 32, had an ultrasound at about eight or nine weeks to confirm the pregnancy.
+But she didn't know what she was seeing.

 "It was the ultrasound tech that kind of left the room, came back and I thought something was wrong," Whiteley said.
 "She said 'No it's good news.'
 I said "Oh my gosh!
 It's twins, isn't it?'
 She said, 'No, I see three.'
 This was the shock of a lifetime."